NREL/WETOStack/docs/best_practices.md

 This can involve updates to the software to support new operating systems, virtual machines, runtime environments, and hardware components.
 A recent example is the introduction of Apple computers with Arm-based CPU's rather than the canonical x86 architecture.
-This change prompted a slew of upgrades to the entire ecosystem of software from compilers and interpretters to debuggers and profilers.
+This change prompted a slew of upgrades to the entire ecosystem of software from compilers and interpreters to debuggers and profilers.

 The extension component ensures that developers who work to add new features and improvements are